 It wouldn’t be a year of travel for us if we didn’t go on some sort of golf adventure.
 This year we are very excited to play Cabot Links golf course in Nova Scotia, Canada.
 This course looks incredibly gorgeous and should be a great challenge.

 While we are in Nova Scotia, we also plan on checking out Cape Breton Highlands National Park, as it looks beautiful as well.
 There is some beautiful coastline in the park that we hope to explore and the hiking trails are calling our names.

 Marine Wildlife Rescue and Whale Watching in Southern California

-The past few years we have been trying to do our part in volunteering to assist with marine wildlife rescue in California.
+Over the past few years, we have been trying to do our part in volunteering to assist with marine wildlife rescue in California.
 We will be continuing to do that this year with a trip to the Channel Islands to assist with some marine rescue, and hope to fit some whale watching in on our visit this year.
 We hope to be able to share some amazing stories and videos with you when we return.

 Isle Royal National Park

 We have spent years visiting the national parks throughout the United States, but have yet to visit two parks that are very close to home for us.
 One of those parks is Isle Royal National Park in Lake Superior, just off the coast of Michigan’s Upper Peninsula.